Skip to main content

 Devo

 The Ski Racing Devo program (U8, U10, U12) focuses on building ski racing fundamentals through free skiing, drills, and gate training, with race weekends and Youth Ski League (YSL) competitions.
-For older athletes, the Ski Racing Comp program (U14, U16, U18) provides intensive weekend training for those focused on recreational and High School racing, including gate training and participation in key competitions such as the GS Spectacular and Loveland Derby.
+For older athletes, the Ski Racing Comp program (U14, U16, U18) provides more intensive weekend gate training for those focused on recreational and High School racing and participation in US Ski and Snowboard (USSS) competitions such as the YSL Series, GS Spectacular and Loveland Derby.

 U8, U10, U12